CHMOD Calculator: File and Folder Permissions

 Permission Types

-- (0)No permission (0) - denies access
+- (0)No permissions (0) - denies access

 User Groups

-uUser (u) - file owner
+uUser (u) - the owner of the file

-gGroup (g) - file group
+gGroup (g) - the group of the file

 oOthers (o) - everyone else